 adb pull /sdcard/dump/boot.img *Local Directory*

-3) Copy the boot.img to your computer
+6) Copy the boot.img to your computer

-6) Edit “init.sun5i.rc” or “init.sun4i.rc” or “init.sun.rc” which ever you have.
-This file will include instructions such as “insmod /system/vendor/modules/8188eu.ko” Under Network
+9) Edit “init.sun5i.rc” or “init.sun4i.rc” or “init.sun.rc” whichever you have.
+These files will include instructions such as “insmod /system/vendor/modules/8188eu.ko” under network.

 11) Repack the boot.img and copy it to SD Card root directory.

 cat /sdcard/boot.img > /dev/block/nandc